An Honest Review for Visiting Detroit

 Things to do in Detroit

 So, you’re coming to Detroit.
-Nicely done.
-You’re our kind of travelers; the kind that see violence and spray paint as part of the adventure.
-You are gonna love all the things to do in Detroit.
+You’re our kind of travelers — those that see looming violence and spray paint as part of the experience.
+You are gonna love all the things to do in Detroit, Michigan.

 While Detroit was once a flagship city of our nation, what’s left is a cautionary tale of industrial decay and poor civic management.
-In spite of the city’s well-earned reputation for crime and dilapidation, there are absolutely worthwhile things to do in Detroit.
+Despite the city’s reputation for crime and dilapidation, there are absolutely worthwhile things to do in Detroit.

 Things to do in Detroit